ganrad/aks-aspnet-sqldb-rest/README.md

     Click on **Commit**.

-5. Create a Azure DevOps Delivery Pipeline and execute it
+5. Create an Azure DevOps Delivery Pipeline and execute it

     Click on *Pipelines* menu on the left navigational panel.
 Click on *Builds* and then click on *+ New* drop down menu.
 Select *New build pipeline* menu item.
 See screenshot below.